NjeriMacharia98/Tazama-movies/README.md

 Fork the repo Create a new branch (git checkout -b enhance-feature) Make the appropriate changes in the files Add changes to reflect the changes made Commit your changes (git commit -m 'enhanced feature') Push to the branch (git push origin enhance-feature)

+## How to run it
+- npm install
+- npm run dev

 ## License
 Copyright (c) [2023][Njeri Macharia] Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: